 - Counts usually take place the second Sunday of the month.
 Check our Facebook page for dates and times.

-- NOTE: During the pandemic, we will NOT meet at our regular gathering place, the Howe Sound Inn (see below) located at the south end of Cleveland Ave in Squamish town center.
+- NOTE: During the pandemic, we will NOT meet at our regular gathering place, the Howe Sound Inn, located at the south end of Cleveland Ave in Squamish town center.

 - The count takes 4 to 6 hours, with a mix of walking and driving.
 Results are tallied at the Howe Sound Inn (Brew Pub) over lunch.